d-markey/squadron/README.md

 }
 ```

 This `SampleService` can easily be used as a contract to implemented the `Worker`.
-This worker can then be used for
+The worker can then be used for
 Dart Isolates as well as Web Workers.

 ```dart